ArrigoCoen/How-to-use-wolframscript/README.md

 ```
 gen_nb_file(file_name,text_to_run,path_nb_file, add_print=F)
 ```
-where the last variable tells the function if it need to add the command `Print[... ]`to the .nb file.
+where the last variable adds the text `Print[... ]`to the `.nb` file.
 After running this last R function we get a file like
 ![Test Image 1](Fig_error.png)

-Since Wolframscript uses .wls, we need to transform the .nb file into a .wls file.
-To do this, open the .nb and select the cell and initialize it.
+Since Wolframscript uses .wls, we need to transform the `.nb` file into a `.wls` file.
+To do this, open the `.nb` and select the cell and initialize it.
 ![Test Image 1](Fig_error.png)
-Then we `Save as...`using the Mathematica framework and we chose save as `.wls`
+Then we use the Mathematica `Save as...` interface, and chose `.wls`
 ![Test Image 1](Fig_error.png)

 ## Coping the file to the destination on the cluster

 We use the terminal to run the command `scp`.
 This command uses the structure `scp File_to_copy.wls Destinatian_to_copy`for instance, we could use the variables:
-* File_to_copy.wls = "Solving_equation_with_WS"
+* File_to_copy = "Solving_equation_with_WS"
 * Destinatian_to_copy = "My_destination_on_the_cluster"

-For instance,
+In this last case, we get,
 ```
 scp /WLS_files_local/Solving_equation_with_WS.wls WLS_files_cluster
 ```

 Moreover, if you have a folder with all your .wls files and you want to copy all: first, step on the folder using the `cd` command of the terminal, and second use `File_to_copy.wls = "*.wls"`.
-The asterisk will allow us to copy all the .wls files.
+The asterisk will allow us to copy all the `.wls` files.
 For example,
 ```
 cd "WLS_files_local"
 scp *.wls WLS_files_cluster